-In 2019, the natural gas transmission tariff calculation methodology was amended and in August 2020 the natural gas distribution system tariff calculation methodology was amended.
+In 2019, the natural gas transmission tariff calculation methodology was amended introduced regulatory revenue cap.
+In August 2020 the natural gas distribution system tariff calculation methodology was amended.

 On 1 September 2020 natural gas distribution system operator JSC "Gaso" submitted to the Regulator a proposal for new natural gas distribution tariffs.
 On 30 April 2021, the Regulator approved new distribution system tariffs.
 The new tariffs entered into force on 1 July 2021.
 The tariff period was set for 54 months, but the Regulator allowed the system operator to calculate new tariff values itself, in accordance with the methodology.